 - Cover the loaves with a clean kitchen towel or greased/sprayed plastic wrap and let rise until doubled in size, about 25- 30 minutes.

 - Remove from oven.
 Run a knife around the edges of the pan and immediately remove to a cooling rack to cool.
-Allow to cool completely (or almost completely) before slicing, to avoid a gummy bread.
+Allow to cool completely (or almost completely) before slicing to avoid a gummy bread.

 - Store bread well wrapped at room temperature for a couple of days, or freeze for longer storage.
-This bread will freeze well up to 2-3 months or more.
+This bread will freeze well for up to 2-3 months or more.

 Notes